bsmg/beat-saber-community-wiki/modding/intro.md

 There are multiple templates that you can choose to install.

+## BSIPA
+DaNike includes a [modding template](https://github.com/nike4613/BeatSaber-IPA-Reloaded/releases/latest) if you intend to make your plugin using BSIPA.
+Simply grab the template `.zip` from the latest release!

+## IPA
-The new [BS Plugin Template](https://github.com/Kylemc1413/BS-Plugin-Template/releases/download/0.0.1/BS.Plugin.Template.zip) by Kyle1413 includes more options to guide you, as well as a basic use case of CustomUI.
-We will be using this for the Mod Tutorial.
+If you wish to use the older IPA, the [BS Plugin Template](https://github.com/Kylemc1413/BS-Plugin-Template/releases/download/0.0.1/BS.Plugin.Template.zip) by Kyle1413 includes more options to guide you, as well as a basic use case of CustomUI.
+We will be using this for the Mod Tutorial, however intend to upgrade to BSIPA in the near future.

 However, if you wish to go more barebones, here is the older [Beat Saber Plugin Template](/uploads/modding/beat-saber-plugin-template.zip "Beat Saber Plugin Template") by RQ.